coding-panda/panda-pods-repeater-field/README.txt

 * Add: Added some code to add the relationship fields if they are missing.
 Useful for migrating the repeater fields or create them by code.
 * Fix: the $ not a function problem when clicking the Load button.
 * Change: Resize the window after running all JavaScripts.

+= 1.4.6 =
+* Fix: Fixed the problem that the trahs, save and edit buttons had to be clicked twice on mobiles to work.
+* Add: some styling for the load more div.
+* Add: Integration with Simpods Area Field.